 Be sure to monitor weather conditions so you can plan your trip accordingly.

 3) Pair your visit with a trip to Whistler

 The Sea to Sky Gondola is located halfway between Vancouver and Whistler Village.
 Stopping in along the way is a perfect way to break up your trip.
 This way you can see two world-class attractions in one trip.

 4) Visit outside of peak hours

 The Sea to Sky Gondola is a very popular attraction.
-As a result, meaning it can become quite busy, especially on Summer weekends.
+As a result, it can become quite busy especially on Vancouver summer weekends.

 5) Take advantage of the free tour

 There are 30-minute complimentary interpretive tours offered every day at 11:00am along the Spirit Trail.
 You’ll meet outside the Summit Plaza at the tour meeting sign beside the trail map.

 Why not take the opportunity to learn about the rich history of the Squamish First Nation while you take in the views?

 *During the Winter months (December-March) the tours are offered by request only.